-The neural stem cell factor ZNF488 mediates TTFields resistance in GBM cells.
+The neural stem cell factor ZNF488 mediates TTFields resistance in GBM cells

-Thus far, our findings suggest that the GPCR EP3 functions as a master regulator of the TTFields resistance program by enhancing GSC self-renewal and tumorigenicity.
+Thus far, our findings suggest that the GPCR EP3 functions as a master regulator of the TTFields resistance program by enhancing GSC self-renewal and in vivo tumorigenicity.
 Typically, master regulators are nuclear transcription factors that directly control transcription of numerous target genes.
-In the regulatory network of resistant GSC, EP3 is directly linked to the neural stem cell nuclear factor ZNF488 (42), which has extensive connections to the self-renewal (stemness) hub (Figure 1I).
+In the regulatory network of resistant GSC, EP3 is directly linked to the neural stem cell nuclear factor ZNF488 (41), which has extensive connections to the selfrenewal (stemness) hub (Fig. 1I).
 This indicates that ZNF488 could be the key link in this mechanistic pathway.
-To validate the potential cooperation between EP3 and ZNF488, we examined the temporal evolution of the EP3-regulated resistance subnetwork during continuous TTFields treatment in the three established GBM lines using the GeneRep-nSCORE algorithm (34).
-Compared to non-treated controls, EP3 was upregulated early, with the nascent EP3-dependent self-renewal or stemness hub emerging by 1D of treatment, increasing by 7D, and reinforcing further by 28-35D (Figure 6A-D).
-In contrast, ZNF488 was initially downregulated after 1D (Figure 6A, purple arrow) but showed increased expression and importance in the self-renewal hub by 7D (Figure 6B, purple arrow), indicating its secondary role to EP3 in initiating resistance.
-By 28-35D,

-ZNF488, along with EP3, was sharply upregulated and established as a top-ranked regulator in the self-renewal hub (Figure 6C-D, broken circles), becoming top ten of all genes and hubs and the top two upregulated factors of the consolidated self-renewal hub (Supplemental Table S4).
+To validate the potential cooperation between EP3 and ZNF488, we examined the temporal evolution of the EP3-regulated resistance subnetwork during continuous TTFields treatment in the three established GBM lines using the GeneRep-nSCORE algorithm (33).
+Compared with nontreated controls, EP3 was upregulated early, with the nascent EP3dependent self-renewal or stemness hub emerging by 1 day of treatment, increasing by 7 days, and reinforcing further by 28 to 35 days (Fig. 6A-D).
+In contrast, ZNF488 was initially downregulated after 1 day (Fig. 6A, purple arrow) but showed increased expression and importance in the self-renewal hub by 7 days (Fig. 6B, purple arrow), indicating its secondary role to EP3 in initiating resistance.
+By 28 to 35 days, ZNF488, along with EP3, was sharply upregulated and established as a top ranked regulator in the self-renewal hub (Fig. 6C and D, broken circles), becoming top 10 of all genes and hubs and the top two upregulated factors of the consolidated self-renewal hub (Supplementary Table S4).
 This finding identifies ZNF488 as the mechanistic link between membrane-bound EP3 and the nuclear transcriptional program driving TTFields resistance.
-In the three GSC lines L2, CA3, and CA7, ZNF488 was significantly upregulated at both mRNA (Figure 6E) and protein (Figure 6F) levels in resistant cells compared to their non-treated sensitive counterparts.
-Depletion of ZNF488 mRNA using two independent shRNA (shZNF488-1 and shZNF488-2), confirmed by immunoblotting, effectively re-sensitized all three TTFields-resistant GSC lines (Figure 6G and Supplemental Figure S10A) and three established resistant GBM lines (Supplemental Figure S10B-C) to 3-day TTFields treatment, compared to the control scrambled shRNA (shScr).
-In non-treated sensitive GSC, ZNF488 depletion alone reduced sphere-forming frequency but not proliferative capacity (sphere size), likely due to its role in neural stem cells, and increased TTFields-dependent suppression in L2 and not CA3 and CA7 GSC.
+In the three GSC lines L2, CA3, and CA7, ZNF488 was significantly upregulated at both mRNA (Fig. 6E) and protein (Fig. 6F) levels in resistant cells compared with their nontreated sensitive counterparts.
+Depletion of ZNF488 mRNA using two independent shRNAs (shZNF488-1 and shZNF488-2), confirmed by immunoblotting, effectively re-sensitized all three TTFields-resistant GSC lines (Fig. 6G; Supplementary Fig. S10A) and three established resistant GBM lines (Supplementary Fig. S10B and S10C) to TTF3D, compared with the control scrambled shRNA (shScr).
+In nontreated sensitive GSC, ZNF488 depletion alone reduced sphere-forming frequency but not proliferative capacity (sphere size), likely because of its role in neural stem cells, and increased TTFields-dependent suppression in L2 and not CA3 and CA7 GSC.